rdoxenham/openstack-training/documentation/openstack-manual.md

 ##**Assumptions**

-This manual assumes that you're attending instructor-led training classes and that this manual will provide a step-by-step guide on how to complete the labs.
-Prior knowledge gained from the instructor presentations is expected, however for those wanting to complete this training via their own self-learning, a description is provided.
+This manual assumes that you're attending instructor-led training classes and that this material be used as a step-by-step guide on how to successfully complete the lab objectives.
+Prior knowledge gained from the instructor presentations is highly recommended, however for those wanting to complete this training via their own self-learning, a description at each section is available as well as a copy of the course slides.

+The course was written with the assumption that you're wanting to deploy OpenStack on-top of a Red Hat based platform, e.g. Red Hat Enterprise Linux or Fedora, and is written specifically for Red Hat's enterprise OpenStack Distribution (http://www.redhat.com/openstack) although the vast majority of the concepts and instructions will apply to other distributions.

-It is also assumed that a Linux-based hypervisor is being used, ideally KVM/libvirt but it would also be possible to complete this training with alternative platforms, the requirements where necessary are outlined throughout the course.
-It is highly recommended that the physical machine(s) being used to host the OpenStack environment have plenty of RAM; the course advises that four virtual machines are created, each with their own varying degrees of compute resource requirements.
+The use of a Linux-based hypervisor (ideally using KVM/libvirt) is highly recommended although not essential, the requirements where necessary are outlined throughout the course but for deployment on alternative platforms it is assumed that this is already configured by yourself.
+The course advises that four virtual machines are created, each with their own varying degrees of compute resource requirements so please ensure that enough resource is available.
+Please note that this course helps you deploy a test-bed for knowledge purposes, it's extremely unlikely that any form of production environment would be deployed in this manor.

 By undertaking this course you understand that I take no responsibility for any losses incurred and that you are following the instructions at your own free will.
 A working knowledge of virtualisation, the Linux command-line, networking, storage and scripting will be highly advantageous for anyone following this guide.